-Changes in your home address must be made through the front office with a copy of a proof of residence (current utility bill, mortgage statement, or rental agreement).
-Phone number change should be reported to the school office immediately.
-Any change in place of employment, home or cell phone number should also be reported to the school office.
+Changes in your home address or phone number should be reported to the school office immediately.
+Any change in place of employment or employment, home or cell phone number should also be reported to the school office.
 This is necessary in case we need to reach you in the event of an emergency or should your child become ill.